Click here to return to our primary page on EPA VOC and Methane Standards, with the current status and discussion of why this rule matters.

-August 16, 2012 — EPA finalized New Source Performance Standards for VOC emissions (volatile organic compounds) from new wells and other oil and gas equipment.
+August 16, 2012 — EPA finalized New Source Performance Standards (NSPS) for VOC emissions (volatile organic compounds) from new wells and other oil and gas equipment.
 This rule reduces methane emissions indirectly and does not apply to existing oil wells, which also release VOCs and methane.

-June 3, 2016 — EPA finalized New Source Performance Standards for VOC and methane emissions from the oil and gas sector.
+June 3, 2016 — EPA finalized New Source Performance Standards (NSPS) for VOC and methane emissions from the oil and gas sector.
 Additional sources were covered under this rule.
 Notably, this rule triggered the obligation to regulate methane from existing wells and equipment.

 August 2, 2016 — Industry petitioned EPA to reconsider the methane rule.